biwano/vue-forms-mixin/README.md

 ### Overriding classes

-You surely have to do override this to use for instance some ui-kit or bootstrap classes
+You surely have to do override this to use for instance some ui-kit or bootstrap classes:
 * classSuccess: class to be appended to input if value is valid
 * classError: class to be appended to input if value is invalid

 ### Overriding error messages

-* xxxMessage: message to append to validation status in case of error for validation method 'xxx' xxx is the name of the validation method whose error message you want to override
+xxxMessage: message to append to validation status in case of error for validation method 'xxx' xxx is the name of the validation method whose error message you want to override.

 ### Overriding data attributes